Entanglement preserving local thermalization: Proof of Theorem

 Now we define a space $\mathcal{H}_D \coloneqq{\rm span}\left\{\ket{i}\right\}_{i=1}^D$, and we introduce two additional ancillary spaces ${\rm A''} \simeq\mathcal{H}_D$ and ${\rm B''}$ $\simeq\mathcal{H}_D$.
 Then we can write

 where

 which is a unitary operator acting on ${\rm XX'X''}$.
-The separable state $\sum_{i=1}^Dp_i\proj{ii}_{\rm A''B''}$ is full rank, hence it can be identified with a thermal state on ${\rm A''B''}$ by an appropriate choice of the Hamiltonian on these ancillas. \end{proof}
+The separable state $\sum_{i=1}^Dp_i\proj{ii}_{\rm A''B''}$ is full rank, hence it can be identified with a thermal state on ${\rm A''B''}$ by an appropriate choice of the Hamiltonian on these ancillas. \end{proof} This result shows that, as it is intuitive, the set of local bath thermalizations coincides with the set of local thermalizations.